Top 10 Cold Symptoms (How Long They Last & How to Relieve)

 Although it is not always necessary to see a doctor every time you have a cold, you should seek medical attention if you present with any of the following symptoms:

-- Fever over 38.5ºC (101.3ºF), or a fever that lasts for over 5 day, or a fever that returns after it had resolved
+• Fever over 38.5ºC (or 101.3ºF), or a fever that lasts for over 5 day, or a fever that returns after it had resolved

-Children who are very confused, drowsy or without appetite should also be assessed by a pediatrician so that the most appropriate treatment can be initiated
+Children who are confused, unusually sleepy or have a reduced appetite should also be assessed by a pediatrician so that the most appropriate treatment can be initiated